 E. GRANT REQUESTS.
-Provide all grant requests that may support this project.
-This grant requires a dollar-for-dollar (1:1) match.
-Each applicant may submit one application for a grant request amount of up to \$15,000.
-Applicants must reflect the amount that is noted in their "Artistic Innovations Grant Request Amount", and the "Total Project Budget Amount" which are accurately reflected in the uploaded "Detailed Project Budget".
+List all grant requests that may support this project.
+This grant requires a dollar-for-dollar (1:1) match or cost-share.
+Each applicant may submit one Artistic Innovations application for a grant request amount of up to \$15,000.
+Applicants must reflect the amount that is noted in their "Artistic Innovations Grant Request Amount", and the "Total Project Budget Amount" which are reflected in the uploaded "Detailed Project Budget".